Time heals all wounds.

 Most break-up victims have an affinity for suffering, a self-induced compulsion to feel the pain.

 It is almost like “Oh, this is a breakup, so I have an obligation to suffer!”.

 Trying to break out of this mindset is not easy and causes feelings of guilt.
 This is the vicious cycle mentioned in no. 2.

 Simply resist the compulsion to listen to “your song,” to look at mutual photos, to watch those heart-killing movies, to talk to or stalk your Ex.

 I know that you may think that these things are your last connection to your Ex, but believe me when I say: all they cause is pain.

 You have a right to be free and feel good.
 It's your choice.

-The first months of a break up or divorce are extremely difficult.
+The first months of a breakup or divorce are tough.
 There is no motivation for doing anything, not to mention working on self-improvement.